Box City Curriculum

 What is Box City?

 Box City is a three dimensional activity where participants “make a city or neighborhood” in a classroom or other manageable venue.
-Constructed of boxes, participants can visually “walk" through the city; see space and scale relationships; architectural details; and examine the importance and consequences of zoning, cars, and mass transit.
+Constructed of small boxes, participants can visually “walk" through the city; see space and scale relationships; architectural details; and examine the importance and consequences of planning, zoning, cars, and mass transit environment.

 Box City was developed by architects, planners, and educators as a way to teach planning concepts and provide understanding of neighborhoods and community member roles.
 Although as a city-planning exercise, participants often learn as much about themselves as they do about their communities.